SGTkiwi/Cloud-Engine/README.md

 ### Deployment Repository
 [Backend ONLY](https://github.com/521minsu/cloud-engine) <br>
 [MONOREPO](https://github.com/521minsu/cloud-engine2) <br>
-  *NOTE*: Only members of Team 16 may access these repositories.

 ### Deployed URL
 *NOTE*: It is a deployment version of the website that is not completely finished, so we will be deploying again later.